 Considering the spread of novel Coronavirus (COVID-19) in India, the Ministry of Corporate Affairs (MCA) has announced that spending of corporate social responsibility funds (CSR funds) for COVID-19 is an eligible CSR activity of a company.
-The Government further clarified that spending of CSR funds for carrying out awareness campaigns/programme on COVID 19 vaccination would be considered as the corporate social responsibility (CSR) activity of firms.
+The Government further clarified that spending CSR funds for carrying out awareness campaigns/programs on COVID 19 vaccination would be considered as the corporate social responsibility (CSR) activity of firms.

 Corporate Social Responsibility (CSR)

-Considering the spread of novel Coronavirus in India and World Health Organization (WHO) declaration of COVID-19 as a pandemic, the central Government of India has decided to treat Coronavirus (COVID-19) as a notified disaster.
-Hence, the funds spent on measures to tackle the Covid-19 outbreak and the funds spent for carrying out awareness campaigns/programme on COVID 19 vaccination would be considered as the corporate social responsibility (CSR) activity of firms.
+Considering the spread of novel Coronavirus in India and the World Health Organization (WHO) declaration of COVID-19 as a pandemic, the central Government of India has decided to treat Coronavirus (COVID-19) as a notified disaster.
+Hence, the funds spent on measures to tackle the Covid-19 outbreak and the funds spent for carrying out awareness campaigns/programs on COVID 19 vaccination would be considered as the corporate social responsibility (CSR) activity of firms.

 Contribution to awareness campaigns on COVID–19 Vaccination